 The Welsh 1000m Peaks Race, the Snowdonia Summits Marathon, takes place each year on the first or second Saturday in June.
 We are most grateful for First Hydro Company’s sponsorship of the 2013 race and the generous donation of prizes from Buff.

+There are courses for Fell Runners and also for Mountaineers.
 This arduous event starts at Abergwyngregyn, on the shoreline of Conwy Bay, and finishes on the summit of Snowdon (3560 ft).
-Traditionally it has included the ascent of the four peaks over 1000 metres high in Snowdonia: Carnedds Llewelyn, Dafydd and Ugain; this year, we are planning to include Glyder Fawr (the newly measured Welsh 1000 metre peak!) in the Mountaineers Elite class as well as the long Fell Runners.
+It includes the ascent of the five peaks over 1000 metres high in Snowdonia: Carnedds Llewelyn and Dafydd, Glydr Fawr, Ugain and Snowdon; the Mountaineers class completes just 4 peaks (due to time constraints).

-The total distance that the competitors have to travel is about 32 Kilometres with approximately 8000 ft of ascent.
+The total distance that the fell runner competitors have to travel is about 21 miles with approximately 9500 ft of ascent.

 The full race from Aber is a gruelling event, even in fine weather.
 It is a test of fitness, endurance and orienteering skills and the terrain is wild and remote.
 The A Class Fell Race is considered to be one of the most arduous events in the UK fell running calendar.